gisellen/the-element-fight/README.md

 # the-element-fight

-"The Element Fight" is a game that focuses on choosing the right element and damage the player.
+This project is an extension from "Rock, Paper, Scissors" "The Element Fight" is a game that focuses on choosing the right element and damage the player.

 The damage that is taken will be based on this image: